EFFECTIVE USE OF THE INTERNATIONAL BUILDING CODE

 Chapter 33 Safeguards During Construction.
 Chapter 33 provides safety requirements during construction and demolition of buildings and structures.
 These requirements are intended to protect the public from injury and adjoining property from damage.
 In addition the chapter provides for the progressive installation and operation of exit stairways and standpipe systems during construction.

 Chapter 34 Reserved.
-During the last code change cycle the membership voted to delete Chapter 34, Existing Structures, from the IBC and reference the IEBC.
-The provisions that were in Chapter 34 will appear in the International Existing Building Code (IEBC).
-Sections 3402 through 3411 are repeated as IEBC Chapter 4 and Section 3412 as Chapter 14.
+During the 2015 code change cycle the membership voted to delete Chapter 34, Existing Structures, from this code and reference the International Existing Building Code (IEBC)®.
+The provisions that were in Chapter 34 will appear in the IEBC.
+Sections 3402 through 3411 appear as IEBC Chapter 4 and Section 3412 as Chapter 14.

 Chapter 35 is organized in a manner that makes it easy to locate specific standards.
 It lists all of the referenced standards, alphabetically, by acronym of the promulgating agency of the standard.
 Each agency’s standards are then listed in either alphabetical or numeric order based upon the standard identification.
 The list also contains the title of the standard; the edition (date) of the standard referenced; any addenda included as part of the ICC adoption; and the section or sections of this code that reference the standard.